-The plant produces purple-black berries and white spring/summer flowers that attract pollinators to the benefit of your garden.
-Below are some tips on how to grow elderberry at home.
+The plant produces purple-black berries and white spring and summer flowers that attract pollinators to your garden.
+Below are some tips on how to grow elderberries at home.

 Location

-There are different varieties of elderberries, so a site needs to be chosen accordingly for the type to thrive.
+There are different varieties of elderberries, so a site needs to be chosen accordingly for each type to thrive.

-To begin with, the American elderberry is a good choice as it enjoys full sunlight to partial shade.
-You can grow as a potted plant on your patio if you have a large pot and plenty of space.
+To begin with, the American elderberry is a good choice, as it enjoys full sunlight to partial shade.
+You can grow it as a potted plant on your patio if you have a large pot and plenty of space.

 Soil